 This approach would deliver 3.3ha of employment land in each of the local authorities outside of Leicester.
-Considering availability and planned provision of employment land, only Blaby and Hinckley and Bosworth would need to provide additional land.
-The remaining areas would meet the employment land requirements through a current surplus of provision.
+Considering availability and planned provision of employment land, Blaby, Harborough (additional 0.9ha required to meet the allocation of 3.3ha), Hinckley and Bosworth, Melton and Oadby and Wigston (additional 0.7ha required to meet the allocation of 3.3ha) would need to provide additional land.
+The remaining two areas would meet the employment land requirements through a current surplus of provision.
 There are a range of sites that growth could be delivered on, so it is difficult to determine the effects in terms of emissions.
-For sites that are smaller and dispersed across these two authorities, it is less likely that economies of scale could be achieved in terms of low carbon development and infrastructure improvements.
+Where this growth would be expected to be of a small scale across each authority, it is less likely that economies of scale could be achieved in terms of low carbon development and infrastructure improvements.
 There would also so be some increase in emissions expected from employment growth, particularly if the sites are further away from the Near Leicester Area.
-Overall, given the scale of growth involved, neutral effects are predicted.
+Overall, considering the spread of growth and consequential reduced ability to deliver emission saving schemes related to the clustering of sites and associated increased viability, potential minor negative effects are predicted.

 This approach would deliver 6.6ha of employment land in each of the local authorities outside of Leicester.
-Considering availability and planned provision of employment land, Blaby, Oadby, Melton and Hinckley and Bosworth would need to provide additional land (to varying degrees).
+Considering availability and planned provision of employment land, Blaby, Harborough (additional 4.2ha required to meet the allocation of 6.6ha), Hinckley and Bosworth, Oadby and Wigston (additional 4ha required to meet the allocation of 6.6ha), Melton and North West Leicestershire (additional 1.9ha required to meet the allocation of 6.6ha) would need to provide additional land.
 The increased scale of growth would equate to increased emissions from transport across the County, but is not likely to significantly increase opportunities for low carbon energy and other mitigation schemes as part of dispersed employment growth.
-As such, potential minor negative effects are predicted overall.
+As such, minor negative effects are predicted overall.

 This approach would deliver 1.7ha of employment land in each of the local authorities outside of Leicester.
-Considering availability and planned provision of employment land, there would only be a need to release small amounts of additional land in Hinckley and Bosworth and Blaby.
-In line with the decreased level of employment land delivery, this approach would be likely to reduce the significance of effects outlined above under option A1, and therefore neutral effects are predicted.
+Considering availability and planned provision of employment land, there would only be a need to release small amounts of additional land in Melton, Hinckley and Bosworth and Blaby.
+In line with the decreased level of employment land delivery, this approach would be likely to reduce the significance of effects outlined above under option A1 to a negligible magnitude, and therefore neutral effects are predicted.